hinthealth/area/readme.md

 * A zipcode to a lat/lon
 * A zipcode to just a lat
 * A zipcode to just a lon
+* A lat/lon pair to a region
+* A lat/lon pair to its zip code

+Original area gem includes the following conversions:
 * A zipcode to its GMT offset
 * A state to its GMT offset
-* A lat/lon pair to a region
 * A lat/lon pair to its GMT offset

+The difference between the original area gem and this forked gem is the zipcodes.csv file.
+This gem uses the geonames US file from http://download.geonames.org/export/zip/US.zip, which provides a more up-to-date list of US-based zip codes.
+To meet the needs of the area gem format, we have adapted the original geonames file by removing columns 0, 3, 5, 6, 7, 8 and 11.
+All the information itself has remained the same.

+Meaning of said columns:
-* A lat/lon pair to its zip code
+* 0 country code

-Area uses public domain data and does not rely on any external services (the internets).
-Usage is meant to be more lightweight than the Geocoder gem.

-## Installation

-In your gemfile: `gem 'area'`
+* 3 admin name1: 1. order subdivision (state)
+* 5 admin name2: 2. order subdivision (county/province)
+* 6 admin code2: 2. order subdivision (county/province)
+* 7 admin name3: 3. order subdivision (community)
+* 8 admin code3: 3. order subdivision (community)
+* 11 accuracy

 ## Usage